 Megarhyssa macrurus is a reddish brown and yellow insect with black coloring throughout.
 Another species, M. atrata is black with an orangish head.

-It can be mistaken for other large sized insects, like mayflies or dragonflies.
+- It can be mistaken for other large-sized insects, like mayflies or dragonflies.

-Ichneumonid wasps are parasitic upon other insects.
+Ichneumonid wasps are parasitic to other insects.

 - Megarhyssa is a parasite of horntails.

 - Horntails attack dying or recently dead hardwoods, such as oak, maple, birch and elm.

 - Megarhyssa can drill 1/2 inch or more into the wood with its ovipositor to deliver an egg into the horntail larva.